simongoricar/euphony/README.md

 depth = 0
 ```

-In case this description falls behind, an up-to-date documented version of the `.album.override.euphony` file is always available in the `data` directory.
+> In case this description falls behind, an up-to-date documented version of the `.album.override.euphony` file is always available in the `data` directory.

 Why is this useful?
-Well, let's say you have an album that has multiple discs and so many tracks you'd like to keep each
-disc in a separate directory, like so:
+Well, let's say you have an album that has multiple discs, each of which is in a separate directory, like so:
 ```markdown
 <album directory>
 |- cover.jpg